 This question may seem like a total no-brainer.
-I suppose that a more fitting question would be “Why can’t I feed my dog people food from the table?”
+I suppose that a more fitting question would be, “Why can’t I feed my dog people food from the table?”

 Table food (human food) is fine for humans, but a lot of it can be very toxic to dogs.
 Although humans are no stranger to sneaking their pups an extra something under the table here and there, making a habit out of this practice—or giving your dogs human food in large quantities—is actually a very inadvisable thing to do.

 Human foods are often saturated in fats, preservatives, additives, and other unnatural things that dogs don’t process the way we do simply because their bodies didn't evolve to.

-Even though eating “clean” foods is certainly a good idea for us as well, a human's body doesn't require such a high amount of protein and low amount of carbs as a canine's body.
+Even though eating “clean” foods is certainly a good idea for us, a human's body doesn't require such a high amount of protein and a low amount of carbs as a canine's body.

 The Association for Pet Obesity Prevention has estimated that a whopping 52.7% of dogs are obese or overweight (17.6% are actually obese).

-Obesity-caused illnesses in dogs, just like with humans, reduce the quality of life for your pet and can lead him or her to have a shortened life span that takes them away from you.
+Obesity-caused illnesses in dogs, just like humans, reduce the quality of life for your pet and can lead them to have a shortened life span that takes them away from you.

-Canine obesity caused illnesses in dogs resemble those of humans in that they involve a high cholesterol level, blood pressure problems, damaged bones and joints, fatigue, and mental and physical detriments that prevent your pet from living his or her life to the fullest.
+Canine obesity-caused illnesses in dogs resemble those of humans.
+They involve a high cholesterol level, blood pressure problems, damaged bones and joints, fatigue, and mental and physical detriments that prevent your pet from living their life to the fullest.